wewrap/togetherwewrap/pull_request_template.md

-## Title: Airtable's task title
+## Title: Task Name from Airtable

 *example Title: T71 Create Pull Request Template*

 ## Description

 Describe the big picture of your changes here.
-This could be a feature implementation, a bug fix or related issue.
+This could be a feature implementation, bug fix or related issue from another branch.

-For frontend work, you can include some screenshots of your work in the description.
+- For frontend work, you can include _must_ screenshots of your work in the description.

 ## Types of changes

-What types of changes does your code introduce to Appium?
+What types of changes does your code introduce to WeWrap?
 _Put an `x` in the boxes that apply_

 - [ ] Bugfix (non-breaking change which fixes an issue)